The Redfin Refund is a rebate program that can save you money on closing costs when you purchase your next house.

 If you have a good idea of the type of home you want, and you don’t mind doing more of the legwork yourself, Redfin could be a good choice.
 But it may not be a good idea if you’re a first-time home buyer, moving to an unfamiliar area or prefer more hands-on support from your agent.

-Buyers who want to save money without sacrificing the service and support of a traditional agent may find Clever Real Estate a better option than Redfin.
-Clever matches you with top agents from local brokerages, then sends you a check worth up to 0.5% of the purchase price when you buy a qualifying home.
-You get the traditional realtor experience, but keep more money in your pocket!
+Buyers who want to find a home without sacrificing the service and support of a traditional agent may find Clever Real Estate a better option than Redfin.
+Clever matches you with top agents from local brokerages, and you can interview as many agents as you want until you find the right fit.
+Eligible buyers can also receive cash back after closing.

 When and how will I get the Redfin Refund?